KoBeWi/Metroidvania-System/README.md

 Supports Godot **4.2** or newer.

 **NOTE** The current master branch is in process of major refactor and some of the instructions are outdated.
-Use 17e1fed0ec7cd1a9bffbe58301edbab49b02b16e if you want stable experience.
+Use [17e1fed0ec7cd1a9bffbe58301edbab49b02b16e](https://github.com/KoBeWi/Metroidvania-System/commit/17e1fed0ec7cd1a9bffbe58301edbab49b02b16e) (available on AssetLib) if you want stable experience.

 ## Instructions